emuell/phonic/README.md

 #### Advanced Playback

-Play, seek and stop audio files and synth sounds on the default audio output device.
+Play, seek and stop audio files on the default audio output device.
-Monitor playback status of playing files and synth tones.
+Monitor playback status of playing files.

 ```rust no_run
 use phonic::{